OneLetterTooShor/CU_Lost_and_Found/README.md

 Navigate to the website and create a new account or login with an existing account.

-New accounts are automatically created as non-admin and have limited functionality on the Account page.
+New accounts are automatically created as non-admin and have limited functionality on the Account page.<br>
-For testing purposes, we have already created an admin account and a non-admin account for you to login with.
+For testing purposes, we have already created an admin account and a non-admin account for you to login with.<br>
 The credentials are as follows:<br>
-Admin: Email: admin1234@colorado.edu Password: Password123
+Admin: Email: admin1234@colorado.edu Password: Password123<br>
 Non-Admin: Email: stud1234@colorado.edu Password: Password012

 Once logged in, users have the ability to post found items or search for lost items from the Lost & Found page.